 However, if the wider business context is not taken into account, even the most technically excellent and well-designed BI system can be a complete failure.

 The lack of a BI strategy is one of the biggest flaws and causes of failure in BI implementations.
 In one often cited study, less than 10% of Australian organisations that use BI have a documented BI strategy.
 This begs the question: how many users of BI are actually successful users of BI?

 This is not to discount the value of an objective review of available technologies and their pros and cons, but it must not take centre stage.
 This shift in focus from ‘issues of technology’ to ‘issues of culture’ is important for anyone charged with steering the organisation’s significant investment in BI solutions.

-A poor BI implementation is rarely due to technological problems.
+A poor BI implementation is rarely due to technological issues.
 So what are the key components of a BI strategy that should be considered from the outset?

 Business Value Assessment

-What organisational structures are in place to control BI?
+- What organisational structures are there in place to control BI?

 Carefully read that table again.
 Technology is only directly related to the architecture of a BI system.
 If you are only thinking of software products and platforms you are leaving everything else to chance.

 When building a strategy, there are 3 distinct phases: